imbenrabi/React-App-Renderer/README.md

-# React - Vite Application, Servded through Fastify and ejs template
+# React - Vite Application, Served using Fastify server and ejs template

 ## Running the application